incogkenny/File-Sorter/README.md

 ## Disclaimer

 Please use this script responsibly and make sure to review the changes it will make to your file system before running it.
 The script moves files, which could potentially lead to unintended consequences if used incorrectly.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README to better suit your project or add any additional information you find relevant.